Julien-Gustin/blog/juliengustin/content/post/cv.md

 # About me

 My name is Julien Gustin I am 22 and I am currently pursuing master studies in Data Science at [@Uliege](https://www.uliege.be/cms/c_8699436/en/portail-uliege) in Belgium.
-I am passionate about AI and mostly about deep learning, during my free time I like photographie, traveling, hiking and climbing.
+I am passionate about AI and mostly about deep learning, during my free time I like photography, traveling, hiking and climbing.

 ---